-- ✓ Refer to general guidelines (page 11). - Refer to information required in all cases (page 14). - Refer to the Child Protection Officer, if the individual is less than 18 years old. - Record full details of the individual together with details of the marriage including date and place. - Record the name, address and date of birth of the spouse together with the interview dates for their visa (if known). - ✓ Refer to the Forced Marriage Unit if the marriage has an overseas dimension or the individual has concerns about their "spouse" getting a visa (page 2). - Refer to a family panel solicitor for legal advice. - ✓ If the individual does not want to return to the family home, then a strategy for leaving home should be devised and personal safety advice discussed (page 32). - ✓ If the individual wishes to remain at the family home, try to maintain contact without placing the individual at risk (page 29).
+- ✓ Refer to general guidelines (page 9). - ✓ Refer to information required in all cases (page 13). - Record full details of the young person together with details of marriage including date and place. - Record the name, address and date of birth of the spouse together with interview dates for their visa (if known). - ✓ Refer to the Community Liaison Unit at the Foreign & Commonwealth Office if the marriage has an overseas dimension or the young person has concerns about their 'spouse' getting a visa (page 44). - Refer to a family panel solicitor for legal advice. - ✓ If the young person does not want to return to the family home, then a strategy for leaving home should be devised and personal safety advice discussed (page 35). - ✓ If the young person wishes to remain at the family home, try to maintain contact without placing the young person at risk (page 32).

-- Maintaining contact using community workers, health workers etc. - Using legal remedies to protect the individual from family members if they decide to leave the family home or wish the spouse to leave the family home.
+- Maintaining contact using community workers, health workers etc. (page 32). - Referring the young person to a police officer with responsibility for domestic violence, victim liaison, vulnerable victims, or family protection. - Using legal remedies to protect the young person from family members if they decide to leave the family home or wish the spouse to leave the family home (see below).